ONSdigital/generator-ons-javascript-template/README.md

 If you answered `Yes` to the `Do you want to set up the git repository?` question, then these settings would have been automatically configured for you.
 However, it is recommended to review these settings to ensure they meet your requirements.

-#### 3. MegaLinter

-##### Reducing the Docker image size for MegaLinter

-MegaLinter is set up to use the largest Docker image by default, containing all available linters and code analysis tools.
-This setup is designed for comprehensive coverage and serves as a solid starting point for new projects.
-However, you might not need every tool included in this image, as it can be quite large.

-To save space and optimise your setup, you can choose a more specific MegaLinter Docker image, called a [flavor](https://megalinter.io/latest/flavors/).
-Each flavor includes a subset of linters and tools suited for particular languages or frameworks.

-If you are unsure which flavor is best for you, try running MegaLinter with the default set up after your project has matured.
-After the run, MegaLinter will analyse the output and suggest a more suitable flavor if necessary.
-This helps you to customise your setup to include only the tools you need, reducing the Docker image size and improving efficiency.

 ##### Auto-fixing linting issues via GitHub Actions

 If you would like to auto-fix issues using MegaLinter and commit the changes back to the PR, you will need to create